gflohr/esgettext/packages/esgettext-runtime/README.md

 console.log('Hello, world!');
 ```

+What are the steps needed to internationalize it with this library?

 ### Choosing a Textdomain

 First, you have to choose a unique identifier for your project so that the